Disease Guide ·Pyometra ·2026

 Breeding Cat Exclusions

-If your cat is registered as a breeding animal, some policies may exclude reproductive conditions including pyometra.
-Breeding-specific coverage is available through some insurers but at higher premiums.
-If you breed cats, verify that reproductive emergencies are covered.
+Breeding cats may have reproductive condition exclusions including pyometra.
+Breeding-specific coverage available at higher premiums.
+If you breed, verify reproductive emergencies are covered.

 🇺🇸 US Pet Insurance Guide